 Do not automate test cases that are part of usability testing.

 Do not automate the application GUI if its objects are frequently modified.

 Do not automate test cases that are not verified manually.

 Know the Answer to “Why Are We Automating?“

-Without knowing the answer to the question above, do not start any automation project.
-It is key to understanding the drive behind the decision to automate and in addition, helps reduce the expectation gap between the team and management.
+Do not start any automation project without knowing the answer to the question above.
+It is key to understanding the drive behind the decision to automate and, in addition, helps reduce the expectation gap between the team and management.

 Automation Will Not Fix All Problems

-The primary reason to implement an automation process is to free up manual testers’ time, so they can design more complex cases, increase their knowledge in the application being tested and perform exploratory testing which helps increase confidence in the product.
+The primary reason to implement an automation process is to free up manual testers’ time to design more complex cases, increase their knowledge in the application being tested, and perform exploratory testing, which helps increase confidence in the product.

 Automation does not fix all problems.
 Do not expect automation to reveal all bugs and issues.
-The number of bugs found by automation is always lower than the number of bugs found by exploratory and manual testing.
+The number of bugs found by automation is always lower than those found by exploratory and manual testing.

 Automation will not help you if you have chaos in the current testing effort.